InHouse-Banana/DataScientistChallenge/README.md

 	Dataset and feature improvements:

 	- The categories with small number of records, for example `education = others`, could be discarded as they hamper the training, metrics and they have low predictive value according to shap and importances.
+	- Alternatively embeddings could be created for the combination of categories with small number of records.
 	- Limit outliers in numerical features, for example using inter-quantile ranges.
 	- Do a more advanced feature selectior, for example using Chi-Squared, Mutual or others.

 	Additionally, acquiring a larger dataset that could unlock the following advantages:

-	- Make the categories with fewer items be more significant
+	- Make the categories with fewer items be more significant.
 	- Consider including the PAY categories if there's more data to fill the many more categories to be created.
 	- Have a validation dataset would help studying overfitting.

 	In terms of model training and evaluation:

 	- Better hyperparameter optimisation method for example a bayesian based one.
-	- Study the decision tree (the necessary libraries, Graphviz make the environment a bit more difficult to transfer the environment)
+	- Study the decision tree (the necessary libraries, Graphviz make the environment a bit more difficult to transfer the environment).
 	- Evaluate other models, perhaps a Neural Network.
 Though it's my educated belief that the effort might not pay off.
 	- In-depth discussion between data science, domain experts and management about the of trade-offs between different model metrics.